Cowan Museum of History & Science

 • Props - Objects used for exhibit enhancements, such as mannequins, faux food, clothing, etc.

-Although we would like to accept many of the objects that have been offered to us, we are unable to accept every object for accessioning.
-Museum staff regards accessioning as a formal, ethical, and responsible process which makes sure the object adds value (intellectual and historical) to the collection, has proper documentation, and that there are sufficient resources to care for it in perpetuity for the benefit of the public.
+Although we would like to accept many of the objects that have been offered to us, we are not able to accept every object into the museum.
+Our staff views accessioning as a formal, ethical, and responsible process.
+We make sure the object adds value (intellectual and historical) to the collection, has proper documentation, and that there are enough resources to care for it in perpetuity for the benefit of the public.

 Before an artifact is accepted, our staff considers the following: